Curriculum and Instruction

 Dr. Ramon Serrano firstname.lastname@example.org

-The majority of students pursuing the M.S. in Curriculum and Instruction attend part-time.
+The majority of students pursuing the M.S. in Curriculum and Instruction attend part-time as they continue in a teaching career.
 Thus a full-time curriculum is generally not available each semester.
-Students who seek to attend full-time may add courses from a variety of graduate certificate options including: Autism, Instructional Technology, Teacher Leadership, Reading Teacher K-12, Library Media Specialist, Design for E-Learning, Early Childhood Special Education and Traffic Safety Education.
+Students who seek to attend full-time may add courses from a variety of graduate certificate options including: Academic and Behavioral Strategist, Autism, Autism Spectrum Disorders, Instructional Technology, Reading Teacher K-12, Library Media Specialist, Design for E-Learning, Early Childhood Special Education and Traffic Safety Education.

 Coursework from outside the School of Education can also be used to create a full-time credit load each semester.